 Did you know you can access yeast infection treatment online with K Health?
 Check your symptoms, explore conditions and treatments, and if needed, text with a healthcare provider in minutes.
-K Health’s AI-powered app is HIPAA compliant and is based on 20 years of clinical data.
+K Health’s AI-powered app is based on 20 years of clinical data.

 Frequently Asked Questions